Mitch Leigh: Academic legacy

 In 1977, Leigh and others at the Yale School of Music established the Keith Wilson scholarship, to be awarded "to an outstanding major in wind instrument playing."
 A building in The School of Music at Yale University was named "Abby and Mitch Leigh Hall" in 2001.

-Death
+Personal life

-Leigh died in Manhattan on March 16, 2014, from natural causes at the age of 86.
+After a marriage to Renee Goldman ended in divorce, Leigh married Abby Kimmelman.
+He had one child from his first marriage and two from his second, one of whom is playwright Eve Leigh.
+Leigh died from complications of a stroke and pneumonia at a Manhattan hospital on March 16, 2014, at the age of 86.

+Jackson 21

+To avoid taxation for his earnings from Man of La Mancha, Leigh purchased 1,000 acres of land in Jackson Township, New Jersey over many years.
+He planned to turn it into a mixed-use development called "Jackson 21".
+Towards the end of his life, he began advertising it on television, saying that its prospective residents would have to be "really nice" people.
+According to The Washington Post, the commercials confused viewers, many of whom thought Leigh was running a scam or a starting a cult.
+No major construction had taken place by the time of his death, and the project was essentially abandoned afterward.

 Awards

 Leigh won a Tony Award for composing the music for Man of La Mancha.
 He was also nominated for a Tony Award as the director of the 1985 revival of The King and I. He received the Contemporary Classics Award from the Songwriter's Hall of Fame for "The Impossible Dream".